 CHINESE CONTINUERS Unit Value

 Board Developed Course 2

-Prerequisites: This is a follow-on course for students who have studied Chinese in Years 8 - 10 or who have previous knowledge of the language.
+Prerequisites: This is a follow-on course for students who have studied Chinese in Years 9 - 10 or who have previous knowledge of the language.
 Eligibility rules apply to the study of this subject.
-Exclusions: Chinese Beginners, Chinese in Chinese and Literature Context,
+Exclusions: Chinese Beginners, Chi Chinese and Literature nese in Context,

-Cost Year 11: \$ 90 Cost Year 12: Nil
+Cost Year 11: \$ 107 Cost Year 12: Nil

-The Year 11 and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
-Students' skills in, and knowledge of, Chinese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
-Students will also gain an insight into the culture and language of Chinese-speaking communities through the study of a range of texts.
+Chinese Continuers course provides opportunities for students to develop their skills and knowledge of Chinese.
+Through tasks associated with a range of texts and text types, students gain an insight into the culture and language of Chinese-speaking communities through the study of a range of texts.